ChaymaeSalhi/python-code-validation-results/README.md

 ## How to Use
 - Download the `Appendix.pdf` file to view the full code and results.

-For any questions, feel free to reach out via email: chaymae.salhi@research.ami.ac.ma
+For any questions, feel free to reach out via email: chaymae.salhi@research.emi.ac.ma